-A water leak or flooding can leave your carpet in a soggy mess for several days if not dried quickly.
-Whatever the cause might be, it is crucial that you dry your carpet as soon as possible to limit the potential for mould as well as prevent damage to the walls and sub-flooring.
+If not dried quickly, a water leak or flooding can leave your carpet in a soggy mess for several days.
+Whatever the cause, you must dry your carpet as soon as possible to limit the potential for mould and prevent damage to the walls and sub-flooring.

-Drying your carpet after water damage is something that you can do on your own; although, it also depends on the extent of the damage.
-However, it is something that needs to be taken care off as soon as possible to minimise the risk of mould and restore your carpet to the way it was before.
+Drying your carpet after water damage is something you can do on your own, although it depends on the extent of the damage.
+However, it needs to be taken care of as soon as possible to minimise the risk of mould and restore your water-damaged carpet to the way it was before.

 Here are some necessary carpet drying steps that you can do on your own:

-Sanitise the flooring: Since there is still a chance for mould and odour problem in the future, you need to sanitise the floor area with the help of any disinfectant.
+Since there is still a chance of mould and odour problems in the future, you need to sanitise the floor area with the help of any disinfectant.

-Reinstall the carpet: After you are done with the steps mentioned above, you can start reinstalling your carpet on the floor.
+After you finish the above-mentioned steps, you can reinstall your carpet on the floor.
 Check of tack stripes first and replace the sections accordingly.

 Things to consider before drying your wet carpet